First Francoism: Alignment with the Axis and acceleration of fascistization (1939–1942)

 General Franco with Nazi leader Heinrich Himmler during his visit to Madrid in 1940.

 After the end of the civil war, the links with the fascist regimes were accentuated and the process of fascization accelerated.
-On April 7, 1939, only a week after the last report of the Spanish Civil War was issued, General Franco announced his adhesion to the Anti-Komintern Pact signed by Germany, Italy and Japan, and shortly afterwards he left the League of Nations.
+On April 7, 1939, only a week after the Last report of the Spanish Civil War, General Franco announced his adhesion to the Anti-Comintern Pact signed by Germany, Italy and Japan, and shortly afterwards he left the League of Nations.
+Franco also signed the German-Spanish Treaty of Friendship to signify the country's official alignment with Nazi Germany and Fascist Italy.

 General Franco installed himself in the palace of El Pardo "with all the pomp and ceremony worthy of royalty (including the exotic Guardia Mora)".
 In Burgos he promulgated the Law of August 8, 1939, modifying the organization of the Central State Administration established by those of January 30 and December 29, 1938 (BOE of August 9, 1939), which reaffirmed in his person all the Powers which he had assumed by virtue of the Decree of the Junta de Defensa Nacional of September 29, 1936 —as Head of State he had "the supreme power to dictate legal norms of a general nature" and he held "permanently the functions of government" (article 7)—.
 The following day he appointed his second government, again made up of personalities from all the political "families" of the winning coalition in the civil war, but with the "determining influence" of the Fascists of the Falange, since the "strong man" of the government was the "brother-in-law" Ramón Serrano Suñer, who had just been appointed by Franco as Head of the Political Board of FET y de las JONS and also held the portfolio of the Interior, the key Ministry, since he controlled all the press and the propaganda apparatus.